folio-org/okapi-cli/README.md

 There are 4 fundamental HTTP commands `post`, `put`, `get`, and `update` that offers general interaction with Okapi.

-When commands takes a <body> argument (pushed HTTP content) that reads verbatim from the command line arg if that starts with `{` which a common JSON leading character.
-If not, the body argument is treated as a filename where the content is read from.
+When commands takes a <body> argument (pushed HTTP content) okapi-cli reads verbatim from the command line arg.
+However, if prefixed with `@` the remaining characters are treated as a filename and contens is read from that file.

-(Question: should we use curl @-notation and only read from file when leading with @?).

 ### Example 1: get remote modules and list them